ezsystems/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

         HTTP/1.1 204 No Content

 :Error Codes:
-    :401: If the user is not authorized to delete this content type
+    :401: If the user is not authorized to delete this role
-    :403: If the role is assigned to a user or user group

 Load Roles for User or User Group
 `````````````````````````````````